top of page

 Radon Exposure at Home: What You Need to Know About Radon Gas

-What Is Radon?
+What is Radon?

 Radon is a natural radioactive gas.
 It forms when uranium in soil and rocks breaks down.
 And here’s the alarming part: uranium is found almost everywhere.
 You don’t need to live near a mine or industrial area.
-Even regular soil in residential neighborhoods across Malaysia can contain trace amounts of uranium, enough to generate radon gas.
+Even regular soil in residential neighborhoods across the world can contain trace amounts of uranium, enough to generate radon gas.

 radon 1.png